Google Simula: Synthetic Training Data Without Real Data

 Where Simula Already Powers Products

-This is the part most people don't realise.
+This is the part most people don't realise — Google is already using Simula in production.

 What The Numbers Show